Next.js integration

 // app/api/hatched/webhooks/route.ts

-import { WebhooksResource } from '@hatched/sdk-js';
+import { verifyNextAppRequest } from '@hatched/sdk-js';

-export const runtime = 'nodejs'; // `verifySignature` uses node:crypto
+export const runtime = 'nodejs'; // verifySignature uses node:crypto

 export async function POST(req: Request) {